-This means that ivory, tortoiseshell, taxidermy items and furniture fashioned from some tropical hardwoods are all controlled.
+This means that elephant ivory, rhinoceros horn, tortoiseshell, some taxidermy items and even furniture fashioned from some tropical hardwoods are all controlled.

-Most antiques, however, enjoy an exemption from the controls known as the "worked item" derogation.
-This states that an item shall be exempt from normal sales controls if it was acquired prior to June 1947 and has been significantly altered from its natural raw state for jewellery, adornment, art, utility or musical instrument.
+Many antiques, however, qualify under an exemption from the controls known as the "worked item" derogation.
+This states that an item shall be exempt from normal sales controls if it was acquired prior to March 1947 and has been significantly altered from its natural raw state for jewellery, adornment, art, utility or musical instrument.
 Most taxidermy qualifies under the derogation.